mristin/bimprove-scenarios/ontology/virtual_inspection/scenario.md

 Visualizing the content of a <ref name="topic_management#topic" /> is out-of-scope of the project.
 We deem such a visualization to be confusing.
 We expect the user to use <scenarioref name="topic_management" /> for general topic management.
-TODO: link to divergence_detection for how to create a topic when as-built and bim3d diverge.

 **<ref name="topic_management#viewquery" /> creation**.
 To create a <ref name="topic_management#viewquery" />, the user needs to filter in the